ndaidong/priv-triad/README.md

 npm run dev
 ```

+Please change the default value of `VITE_CRYPTO_SALT` in .env and keep it safe for your own system.

 This app was built with [Svelte](https://svelte.dev/), [chota.css](https://jenil.github.io/chota/) and [Vite](https://vitejs.dev/).

 ## Secret store strategy

 We have 2 recommended methods to store 3 secret pieces of encrypted data.

-- You can store each value in a different places.
+- You can store each value in a different place.
 For example:
   - password 1 in Bitwarden
   - password 2 in a paper
   - encrypted string in an encrypted folder at [Filen](https://filen.io/r/e7758fe5b033ed143e73a3cbafa3ff2f).